Service credit is accrued through contributions during school employment and for other service at no cost, or for other service that may be purchased.

 If an employee is not eligible to receive free credit for military service that interrupted school employment, the employee may purchase up to five years of military service credit, but only if he or she:

-- Worked for a SERS-covered employer and been a SERS member
+- Worked for a SERS-covered employer and was a SERS member

 - Entered the Military while still employed